 The Frequent Traveler Media Awards

-The voice of the media that follows the loyalty industry will for the first time be heard through the Frequent Traveler Media Awards.
+The voice of the media that follows the loyalty industry votes annually in the Frequent Traveler Media Awards.

-A group of notable journalists will choose the winners of three Frequent Traveler Media Awards in each region.
+A group of notable journalists chooses the winners of three Frequent Traveler Media Awards.

 The Media Awards Judges